 But his political ambitions were dogged by his past.

 He is among the mythologized figures who had the prescience to bet against the housing market in the mid-aughts, a move that earned him an $800 million windfall when Wall Street came crashing down in 2008.
 A profile in Forbes that year titled “The Reluctant Billionaire” elevated his reputation nationally, along with tales of his bachelor days in Beverly Hills.
-For years, most articles about Greene mentioned that his best man was Mike Tyson, that he partied with Paris Hilton and Lindsey Lohan, and that he hosted infamous Hollywood madam Heidi Fleiss in his guest house for a year, describing her as a “nice girl.”
+For years, most articles about Greene mentioned that his best man was Mike Tyson, that he partied with Paris Hilton and Lindsey Lohan, and that infamous Hollywood madam Heidi Fleiss rented his guest house in the Hollywood Hills for a year.

 But Greene had other irons in the fire.
 He was quietly amassing a sprawling portfolio in Palm Beach County, banking property as South Florida crawled out of its post-financial crisis pit.

-He bought an incomplete 548-unit apartment complex in West Palm Beach for $6.8 million in 2011 and finished construction of the complex in 2015.
+He bought land near the former West Palm Beach Municipal Stadium for $6.8 million in 2011 and built a 548-unit apartment complex, completed in 2015.
 He bought the former Palm Beach Post Office for $3.7 million –– which he sold later to the Breakers for $28 million.
 He bought the oceanfront Palm Beach resort now known as Tideline for $42 million.

 He also snapped up hundreds of condos in newly completed buildings like the Whitney at 410 Evernia Street, City Palms at 480 Hibiscus Street and the Strand at 255 Evernia Street.
 In 2015, he paid $24 million for a 3.3-acre parcel at 419 Lakeview Avenue, still a vacant lot with seasonal pumpkin and Christmas tree markets.